gabrielhalus/gabrielhalus/README.md

-E=mc² actually stands for Energy = milk * caffeine² ☕🚀
+# E=mc² actually stands for Energy = milk * caffeine² ☕🚀

-# Hi there!

-I'm a passionate developer fueled by copious amounts of coffee and a love for code.
-When I'm not debugging, you can find me exploring new technologies, contributing to open source, or perfecting my brew.
+Hi there!
+I'm a developer with a passion for code and plenty of coffee.
+When I'm not debugging, I'm:

+- 🔍 Exploring new technologies
+- 👥 Contributing to open source projects
+- ☕ Perfecting my coffee brew

+I also love staying active:

+- 🏃‍♂️ **Running**
+- 🥾 **Hiking**
+- 🛸 **Flying FPV drones**

+There's nothing like hitting the trails or capturing amazing aerial footage to keep things exciting.

 Let's create something amazing together!

-🔧 Tech Enthusiast | 💡 Innovator | 🧩 Problem Solver
+## 🔧 Tech Enthusiast | 💡 Innovator | 🧩 Problem Solver